glowlabs-org/PhaseIRewardsSimulator/rewards-sim/UserSpecification.md

 rows can fit on each page.

 When a user clicks on a farm, a detailed view for that farm is shown below the list of farms.
+The detailed view starts with a centered overview of the farm, which contains the following details:

++ The total deposit for the farm
++ The assets required for the farm
++ The total GLW inflation for the farm across all weeks
++ The total asset rewards across all weeks (the sum of all `rewards_this_week` values)

-The detailed view shows all of the key details for the farm, and it also shows one card for each week.
-The following details are shown in each weekly card:
+Below the overview of the farm is a one card for each week.
+Each card shows:

 + the total deposits for that week
 + the total impact assets for that week
-+ the number of farms participating in that week
-+ the net assets in the pool for that week
-+ the net deposits in the pool for that week
 + The deposits contributed by the farm to that week
 + The impact assets contributed by the farm to that week
-+ The accumulated drawdown of the farm as of that week
-+ The net overperformance of the farm as of that week
 + The deposits recovered by the farm in that week (denominated in dollars)
 + The rewards for the farm that week (denominated in $ASSET)
 + The number of $ASSET rewards recovered from the farm's own vault
 + The number of $ASSET rewards recovered from the pool
++ The number of GLW inflation earned by the farm that week
++ The total GLW inflation distributed to the competition that week
++ The accumulated drawdown of the farm as of that week
++ The net overperformance of the farm as of that week
++ the net assets in the pool for that week
++ the net deposits in the pool for that week

 The deposits recovered will need to be calculated by the frontend using the equation `total_deposits * impact_assets_contributed / total_impact_assets`